Goal for the day: Restart from Onion Valley to get back on the PCT heading North.

 I could also get a shuttle ride direct from Mammoth Mountain to Onion Valley.
 More expensive, but a little more direct and less worrying about space on the bus and making connections.

-After a Zero Month… I headed back to the East side of the Sierra Nevada Mountains to restart my PCT Section H hike.
+So, after a short Zero Month… I headed back to the East side of the Sierra Nevada Mountains to restart my PCT Section H hike.

 But it wasn’t going to start smoothly.